 The Cyber 9/12 Student Challenge is the only student competition devoted to high-level policy recommendations for day-after responses to a major cyber incident.
-In spring 2016, the competition will take place in Washington, DC and in Geneva, Switzerland.

-The Student Challenge is designed to offer students across a wide range of academic disciplines a better understanding of the policy challenges associated with cyber crises and conflict.
+The Student Challenge is designed to offer students across a wide range of academic disciplines a better understanding of the policy challenges associated with cyber crisis and conflict.
 Part interactive learning experience and part competitive scenario exercise, the Student Challenge gives students interested in cyber conflict policy an opportunity to interact with expert mentors, judges, and cyber professionals, while developing valuable skills in policy analysis and presentation.
 Student teams will be challenged to respond to an evolving scenario involving a major cyber-attack and analyze the threats that it poses to state, military, and private sector interests.
 Teams will be judged based on the quality of their policy responses, their decision-making processes, and their oral presentations to a panel of judges.
 Along the way, teams will work with coaches from their home institutions to develop their policy skills; feedback from expert panels of judges will ensure that all participants have an opportunity to improve their skills; and the collaborative environment will provide networking opportunities during the competition.

 Who can compete?

 Students currently enrolled in an undergraduate, graduate, doctoral, professional, or law program, including students in military academies, on the date of the registration deadline are eligible to compete.
 We also welcome competitors who have participated in the Student Challenge in previous years.
 There is no explicit major, coursework, or prior experience in cyber conflict necessary to compete, but successful applicants will be able to demonstrate a strong link between cyber conflict policy and their current academic interest.